AnthonyEdwardStark3000/ObsidianNotes/Mysql.md

 SELECT * FROM studentMarks WHERE dbo.udf_PassOrFail(Biology) ='P';
 ```
 **Table valued functions** - Unlike scalar functions table valued function does not return a single value , instead it returns the table itself.

+> Table valued functions are also known as